-She and husband Alan Bergman have created a timeless chapter in the contemporary American songbook.
+She and husband Alan Bergman created a timeless chapter in the contemporary American songbook.

 Alan and Marilyn Bergman are recognized as one of the most successful lyric writing teams in history.

-The Bergmans were inducted into the Songwriters' Hall of Fame in 1980, and in the Fall of 2003, joined the select company of composers and lyricists who enjoy a second citation from the organization, the coveted Johnny Mercer Award, named in memory of the Hall of Fame's founding president.
+The Bergmans were inducted into the Songwriters' Hall of Fame in 1980, and in 1997, joined the select company of composers and lyricists who enjoy a second citation, the organization's most prestigious and coveted Johnny Mercer Award.
 They have enjoyed multiple songwriting accolades, including Emmys, Grammys, and three separate Oscars, for "The Windmills of Your Mind" (1968); "The Way We Were" (1975); and the score for Yentl (1984).

 Their lyrics also have received l6 nominations, for such songs as "It Might Be You," from Tootsie; "How Do You Keep the Music Playing?" from Best Friends; "Papa, Can You Hear Me?" and "The Way He Makes Me Feel" from Yentl; and "What Are You Doing the Rest of Your Life?" from The Happy Ending.
-More recently, the Bergmans received both Oscar and Golden Globe nominations for "Moonlight," performed by Sting for the Sydney Pollack film, Sabrina.
+The Bergmans received both Oscar and Golden Globe nominations for "Moonlight," performed by Sting for the Sydney Pollack film, Sabrina.

 Marilyn also served as president of CISAC, The International Confederation of Performing Rights Societies.
 Ms. Bergman also numbers among her many awards, the Crystal Award from Women in Film (1986); France's highest cultural honor, the Order of Arts and Letters medal (1996); and The Lifetime Achievement Award for a Distinguished Alumnus from The High School of Music and Art (1996).
 In 1998, Marilyn received an Honorary Doctorate from Trinity College.
 In 2002, she was appointed the first Chairman of the Library of Congress National Sound Recording Preservation Board.

 In 1995, the Bergmans were both named by the National Academy of Songwriters for the organization's Lifetime Achievement Award and received honorary doctorates from the renowned Berklee College of Music in Boston.
-They also serve as members of the board of The National Academy of Songwriters.
+They also served as members of the board of The National Academy of Songwriters.